equal-shares/equal-shares/README.md

 * scripts - scripts for production
   * config-nginx.sh - for configuring nginx
   * config-uvicorn.sh - for configuring uvicorn
-  * create-database.sh - for creating the database in PostgresSQL
   * pull.sh - for pulling the latest version of the code, build the application and restart the services
   * restart.sh - for restarting the services
 * docker-compose.yml - for local development